Standards for developers and engineers

 S278 Combined Design Submission Checklist (Updated July 2017)

-Request for a Departure or Relaxation from Standard (Updated July 2017)
+Request for a Departure from Standard (Updated July 2017)

 - Section 38

-For information regarding Hampshire County Council's S38 procedure and requirements please refer to the Companion Document to the Manual for Streets in the first instance.
+For information regarding Hampshire County Council's S38 procedure and requirements please refer to the Companion Document to the Manual for Streets which is currently under review and the fees have changed in Appendix 2, 2.13.1 from 10% to 11%.
 For further information, please contact our S38 team email@example.com

 - Section 184